daydreamersjp/opt-coupon-dist/README.md

 Based on this analysis, just giving up the plan is an idea: we will be a lot better off than executing plan and being disappointed later.

 Another considerations may come if we:
 - try to increase unit sales.
 This is actually a big game changer.
-Changing unit sales from 30 USD to 40 USD will raise the ROI up to 25%.
+Changing unit sales from 30 USD to 40 USD will raise the ROI up to 25% (budget: 45,700 USD, profit increase: 11,500 USD.)
 So, efforts to increae the customer spending when they buy something from us will be largely paid off.
 - take this as a "door-knocking" campaign and believe they will come back more in the future.
 We may be able to take this return-to-shop effect if we incorporate the LTV (Lifetime Value) as a basis of our optimization study.
 Of course, it will require more assumptions and preliminary analyses.
 - do an adjustment of coupon value.
 This should be followed by the change of conversion probabilities; as a matter of course, it is natural to believe the coupon value changes cause shifts of their conversion probabilities.
 - do a better job in customer segmentation.
 Again this should lead to the redraft of conversion probabilities.